BAM Engine

 Vectorized Performance

-All agent operations use NumPy arrays — no Python loops over agents.
+All agent operations use NumPy arrays, with no Python loops over agents.
 Simulate economies of 100+ firms and 500+ households at interactive speed.

 Built-in Extensions